vlitki/petshop-front/README.md

 - a small e-commerce app that displays cat and dog products
 - technology used: ReactJS, Strapi CMS, Heroku, Cloudinary

-### Important note
-- this is a portfolio project created primarily to showcase and pracice my coding skills

 ### Link
 https://petcommerz.netlify.app/